bilgincoskun/brogue-android-port/README.md

 First touch selects the cell and second touch on the same cell clicks there.

+## Zooming

+The game grid can be zoomed in/out via pinch gesture.
+You can also toggle on/off zoom by tapping with two fingers.

 ## On-screen D-pad
 D-pad is enabled by default to help with more precise control.